PatchXR/PatchWorld-Bug-Reports/README.md

 The patch did not open.
 A bird flew by the window.
 ```
 *This lets us know what the allegedly bad result was.*
+##### OPTIONAL ATTACHMENTS:
+*If applicable, add screenshots or the problematic patch itself to help explain your problem.*

-Thank you for helping us improve PatchWorld:heart:
+Thank you for helping us improve PatchWorld!:heart: